Campers Can Experience Musketeer Soccer

 Jamie Starr is a busy man working with the goalkeepers for both the men's and women's soccer programs at Xavier.
 Starr talks about what he looks for in a goalkeeper and other sports he enjoys.

 Xavier found out it will be returning to the NCAA Tournament to face West Virginia for the second year.

-Jamie Starr begins his fourth season as an assistant coach for the Xavier University men's soccer team, and will serve as the primary goalkeeper coach.
+Jamie Starr begins his sixthseason as an assistant coach for the Xavier University men's soccer team, and will serve as the primary goalkeeper coach.
 He also assists with the women's soccer goalkeeper unit.